HIGHLIGHTS

 On the camera front, the A7 Pro runs the same setup as the non-Pro model: a 13MP main camera paired with an 8MP front shooter.

 The battery is where the A7 Pro really pulls ahead.
-It packs a massive 6,000mAh unit, a whopping 800mAh more than the base A7.
+It packs a massive 6,000mAh unit, 800mAh more than the base A7.
 That is a meaningful jump, and combined with the same chipset, the A7 Pro should noticeably outlast the A7 on a single charge.
 Charging, however, remains the same at 15W.

 On the software side, the phone ships with Android 16 wrapped in HyperOS 3.
 Now the 5G variant gets a generous 4 years of Android updates with 6 years of security updates.
 However, Redmi has not made any such promises for the 4G variant of the A7 Pro.